soxueren/atsd/integration/spss/README.md

 ### Column Aliases

-SPSS merges datasets using equivalent column names, similar to the `SELF JOIN` command in a structured query language.
+SPSS merges datasets using matching column names, similar to the `SELF JOIN` command in SQL syntax.

 To prevent the `datetime` and `value` columns from being merged, their names are changed in the **Weight** query using column aliases, otherwise the merged dataset produced by SPSS will only contain data for 2017.